jbengtsson/thor-scsi-lib/install.rst

   cmake --install . --prefix=/path/to/install/to

 with `/path/to/install/to` the absolute path of the directory you would like to install to.

+**NB: The libaries implementing the python interface will be
+      currently installed in the source tree into directory `python/thor_scsi`.
+Have a look below for details of loading dynamic objects from non standard directories

 Helping CMAKE find subcomponents
 --------------------------------

 Cmake checks that the version of required subcomponents is sufficient.
 If it reports that one of the components is not sufficiently new, I recommend to follow the following steps:

 1. follow the instructions below required to make camke identify the component
 2. After the cmake found the components  I recommend to

    1. remove the build directory
    2. create a new build directory
    3. run cmake in this clean directory.

 Reason: cmake stores cache files and directories in the build directory.
 These can still information from former cmake runs.
-In my experience some rather strange configuration / build problems are cured in this manner
+In my experience some rather strange configuration / build problems are cured in this manner.